-Rob Leitch is Deputy Leader of Bexley Council, and an Assistant Headteacher of a secondary school in South East London.
+Rob Leitch is an Assistant Headteacher of a secondary school in South East London.

 Grammar Schools.
 Two words which provoke passion, debate and emotion throughout the world of education – and beyond.
 For the advocates of selective education, whose defence of grammar schools seemed like a losing battle under Tony Blair and David Cameron, the political tide seems to have turned quickly.
 At the other end of the education spectrum, non-selective educationalists, long in the ascendency in educational theory, are now readying themselves for battle.
 The return of the grammar school wars has arrived, and it’s not going to be pretty.

 As a student, I attended both a comprehensive and grammar school.
 However, during my teaching career, I have only taught in non-selective schools, albeit located in heavily selective areas in North Kent and South-East London – one of the final frontiers of grammar school presence.
 As both student and teacher, I have witnessed first-hand the benefits and consequences of the grammar school system, and am clear that there is a place for new grammar schools, but only with strict conditions: